 What is Culture?

-We define corporate culture as the way work truly gets done in an organization on a day-to-day basis.
-In general, strategy must go through culture to get results.
+We define corporate culture (the HOW) as the way work truly gets done in an organization on a day-to-day basis.
+In general, strategy must go through your culture and your people to get results.
 Your culture answers the fundamental question of “how.”
-Think of it as the collective attitude, assumptions, purpose and behaviors of a company’s workforce.
-It exists in every company whether by design or default.
+Think of it as the collective attitude, assumptions, purpose, and behaviors of a company’s workforce.
+And make no mistake, culture exists in every company whether by design or default.

 Which Has a Greater Influence Culture or Strategy?

-Our organizational alignment research at 410 companies across eight industries found:
+Our organizational alignment research across 410 companies and eight industries found:

-With a 71% combined impact, strategy and culture are critical to short- and long-term success.
+of the difference between high and low performing companies in terms of revenue growth, profitability, leadership effectiveness, customer loyalty, and employee engagement.
+With a 71% combined impact, strategy and culture are paramount to short- and long-term success.

-So, based upon the data, one could certainly argue that starting with culture may make sense.
+So, based upon the data, one could certainly argue that starting with culture (the HOW) may make sense.

 What If You Put Culture First?